Hermann von Struve: Biography

 By then, the Struve family was highly respected in Russia and Tsar Alexander III had a strong wish for Hermann to succeed his father Otto as the director of the Pulkovo Observatory.
 However, Hermann politely declined the offer, mentioning that he was in the middle of crucial observations of Saturn which would be interrupted by administrative tasks.
-In 1890, Struve was appointed as the senior astronomer at Pulkovo with the clear understanding that he should become director after completing his Saturn work.
+In 1890, Struve was appointed as the senior astronomer at Pulkovo with the understanding that he should become director after completing his Saturn work.
 However, the death of Alexander III in 1894 freed Struve from this task.
 Pro-Russian views were gradually developing in Russian society, including science, and foreigners felt progressively more alienated.
 Therefore, when in 1895 Struve was offered the position of professor at Königsberg University, he gladly accepted and moved his family to Germany.
 There, he succeeded Wilhelm Julius Foerster as director of Königsberg Observatory.
 Struve was also called for the task of rescuing the Berlin Observatory.
 It was then located in the center of Berlin where astronomy observations were not practical and rents were too high, and discussions of its relocation stalled.
 Struve managed to sell the old observatory site so profitably that he could build a new observatory from scratch.
 The location was chosen at Neubabelsberg, near Potsdam and 25 km from the center of Berlin, and the new institution was named Berlin-Babelsberg Observatory.
 There, he started installing a 26-inch Zeiss refractor and a 48-inch reflector, which would then become the largest telescope in Germany.
 While he did not get to operate them himself due to delays caused by World War I, the refractor was much used by his son Georg, and the reflector by his lesser-known grandson Wilfried.